animality-xyz/animality.h/README.md

     return 0;
 }
 ```
-If you want an asynchronous request, try this example!
+If you want an asynchronous request, try this example:
-> NOTE: for LINUX/POSIX users, add `-lpthread` to the compiler flags in order to compile the example below.
+> For LINUX/POSIX users, add `-lpthread` to the compiler flags in order to compile the example below.
 ```c
 #include "animality.h"